clln62/IngredientHero/readme.md

 We have one development branch that branches out specific features.
 When they are ready to be deployed, features are deployed as follows:
-1. The branch is rebased to consolidate commit history and ensure only working code is pushed to the dev branch.
+1. The branch is rebased to consolidate commit history and ensure only working code is pushed to the dev branch.<br/>
-2. The branch is pushed.
+2. The branch is pushed.<br/>
-3. A pull request is made.
+3. A pull request is made.<br/>
-4. Another member of the team is to perform a review before merging the branch into developer.
+4. Another member of the team is to perform a review before merging the branch into developer.<br/>
 5. At the end of a sprint, the developer branch is merged into production.

 ### In addition to git, we also used Trello to manage pending tasks, bugs and feedback.